kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **master_list**
     :   Specify a list of your static master IP addresses as a YAML nested series (`-`).

+    **superuser_password**
+    :   This parameter specifies the hashed Admin password.
+This password is required for using DCOS.
+For example:

+    **superuser_password**
+    :   $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

+    **superuser_username**
+    :   This parameter specifies the Admin username.
+This username is required for using DCOS.

     **resolvers**

     :   Specify a JSON-formatted list of DNS servers for your DCOS host nodes.
 You must include the escape characters (`\`) as shown in the template.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.